-IODOSORB Gel is a sterile formulation of Cadexomer Iodine.
-When applied to the wound, IODOSORB cleans it by absorbing fluids, removing exudate, slough and debris and forming a gel over the wound surface.
+IODOSORB Gel is a sterile antimicrobial dressing formulation of Cadexomer Iodine.
+When applied to the wound, IODOSORB absorbs fluids, removing exudate, slough and debris and forming a gel over the wound surface.
 As the gel absorbs exudate, iodine is released, killing bacteria and changing color as the iodine is used up.

 A 3-in-1 mode of action kills bacteria, manages exudate, and debrides the wound bed.